SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!
 Whenever tf I feel like doing this !**

+* Conceptualize IdolLine logo

 * Your Tome <---------- Easy?
   * Write love letters that could appear in the Yandere shrine!
-    * Would require tagging system
+    * Would require tagging system (indexedDB)

       \
   * Add export to PDF functionality